Selhar/personal_management/README.md

 To-do list:

 - Write a proper readme
-- Fix pathing on vscode (or set up vim)
+- Fix ctrl + click pathing on vscode or vim
+- dockerize the application